 - The rise in commodity prices acts as a tax on consumption, reducing real incomes and spending around the world.

-- China is not tightening monetary policy, but the revival of lockdown is casting a shadow over the country’s economy.
+- China is not tightening monetary policy, but the zero Covid policy is hammering the economy.

 - Finally, fiscal policy is going into reverse after the massive support during the Covid lockdowns.

 So the task of achieving a soft landing seems particularly challenging at present.
 Interest rates will still rise as they are starting from low levels – below the “equilibrium” rate.

 When an economy is at full capacity this is the rate required in order to avoid either overstimulation (and possibly undue inflationary pressures) or under-stimulation (possibly resulting in economic contraction and the risk of deflation).

 We are looking for a further five consecutive hikes in rates with the fed funds rate peaking at 2.5 – 2.75% at year end.
 Some would see this rate as being consistent with a neutral central bank policy.